jenyysze/mbedSteering/README.md

 * NOTE: If you make any changes to the mbedCanLib then make sure to commit and push those before you commit and push mbedSteeting.

-If this is your first time building this project then also:

-Navigate to mbed-os folder, and run
+If this is your first time using mbed, navigate to mbed-os folder, and run
 ```sh
 $ pip install -r requirements.txt
 ```